18 things to know about Volodymyr Zelenskyy, Jewish defender of Ukrainian democracy

 17. He doesn’t like to lose.
 In the 2018 interview with his entertainment industry friend, Zelenskyy characterized himself as someone who commits to a fight for the long haul — a resonant idea as his country nears the end of its first week at war with Russia.
 “I’m such a guy that if I get involved in a battle, I usually don’t get out of it.
 I can lose, but go out in the middle of it … no,” he said.
 “The white flag is not our flag!”

 18. People who know him say he is who he seems right now.
-“I’ve always thought he is a person who has a profound sense of right and wrong,” a senior adviser to Zelenskyy told the Washington Post on the condition of anonymity in recent days.
+“I’ve always thought he is a person who has a profound sense of right and wrong,” a senior adviser to Zelenskyy told the Washington Post on the condition of anonymity.
 “He will never acquiesce when he thinks something is wrong.”
 The newspaper asked the adviser whether he believed Zelenskyy was prepared to die.
 “The adviser answered without hesitation: ‘Yes.’”